qmacro/managed-associations-in-cap/flow.md

 }
 ```

-## Add the Authors entity inside the service
+## 06 Add the Authors entity inside the service

+Branch: `06-add-the-authors-entity-inside-the-service`.

 👉 Add another entity specification within the service, for Authors, so that `srv/main.cds` now looks like this: